BramVanroy/CommonCrawl-CreativeCommons/README.md

   - in_footer: list of whether licenses were found in a footer
 - license_parse_error: whether there was a problem when trying to extract the license, e.g. an unparseable HTML document
 - license_disagreement: whether the `potential_licenses["abbr"]` disagree, i.e., different types of licenses were found.
 License *versions* are not included in the comparison!
+- language_script: the script of the language as detected by `glotlid`
-- language: the language, as detected by fastText `ft176`
+- language: the language, as detected by `glotlid`
 - language_score: the language identification confidence score
-- found_in_fw2: whether this sample was found in FineWeb-2.
-Crawls that are more recent than FW2 (everything after 2024-18) is marked as None
+- found_in_fw2: whether this sample was found in FineWeb-2 based on the.
+Crawls that are more recent than FW2 (everything after 2024-18) are marked as None.
+English crawl is also marked as None!

 ## Installation